These cookies are required to enable core site functionality.

 Transportation

 Likewise, the connection through the airport, the port, and the location should be noted.
 The Helmut Schmidt airport is the fifth-largest in Germany.
 Hamburg’s main train station is one of the most important railroad hubs in Germany.
 The S-Bahn and U-Bahn networks are also excellently developed, which simplifies daily life enormously.
 Four subways and six suburban trains crisscross the entire city, which helps you to get from point A to B quickly.
-This way, expats living in Hamburg are well connected both locally and globally !
+This way, expats living in Hamburg are well connected both locally and globally!

 Food and Restaurants

 In addition to all these cultural and practical aspects that make Hamburg attractive, physical well-being will also be catered for.
 The restaurant scene is determined by regionality as well as internationality.
 There is, so to speak, the right choice and variety for everyone.
 The Schoppenhauer, right next to the Speicherstadt, stands for modern Hamburg cuisine.
 There you can order both Labskaus, a typical dish for Hamburg, and a refined 3-5 course menus.
-The Go is run by the famous German TV chef Steffen Henssler, and is known for his sushi creations.
-These are just two examples of the city’s diverse cuisine.
-Of course, there are still various restaurants that should be mentioned here, but it is easier to find them out on the spot.

 For expats living in Hamburg, therefore, it is a city that is both attractive and exciting.
 Many Germans move to this cosmopolitan metropolis due to the above-mentioned aspects.
 All these make it an attractive place for expats moving to Germany and working here.
 Good luck and have fun exploring this extraordinary city!
+And if you need any help finding English-speaking services in Hamburg, just reach out to us here!